-I can’t promise you that this low carb, sugar-free, and gluten-free version of Pumpkin Gooey Butter Cake will put you into a sugar coma like the original recipe, which includes a package of storebought cake mix and a whole pound of the white stuff.
-It is still, however, a stick-to-your-ribs ending to a Thanksgiving feast.
+Unlike the original recipe, this low carb, sugar-free, and gluten-free version of Pumpkin Gooey Butter Cake won’t put you into a sugar coma like the original recipe, which includes a package of storebought cake mix and a whole pound of the white stuff.
+It is still, however, a stick-to-your-ribs ending to a Thanksgiving feast!
 I simply reduced the sugar and left in all of the nourishing fats and flavor.
 Just half of a piece of this rich cake is completely satisfying, likely because all of the sugar that gets your seratonin going and kicks up your appetite is blissfully absent from this low carb creation.

 It’s nice to have only one stuffed Turkey at the Thanksgiving table, no?

 Pumpkiny, sweet, and buttery.
 Just a bit gooey at room temperature.
 Not too spicy, with a hint of fragrant vanilla.
 A word of caution: You might never want to go back to pumpkin pie.

 Happy Thanksgiving, y’all!

 ~Make these one full day before you want to serve them, so they have time to set up and reach maximum yumminess.

 ~I made a small version in an 8 by 4 loaf pan, due to limited resources (read: a college student budget).
 If you want to make a half recipe, go for it!

 ~Bake this cake on the middle rack in your oven.

 ~For best results, powder the erythritol (in a coffee grinder or blender) before adding it to the crust layer.